glycerine/capture/README.md

-# capture
+# capture: a Go library

-capture running process output before it finishes
+to capture running process output before it finishes.